shaedrich/website/content/avoiding-lifecycle.md

 So yeah, there is kind of a lot to unpack there. _Especially_ since we haven't really had an alternative to the data-side / non-dom-related-side of things for a long while.
+Throughout this post, there will be bulleted lists showing the benefits of each alternative -- because I usually skim long posts with code, and I'm sure others do as well -- bulleted lists stad out ;)

 ## Using a custom modifier